CSCfi/csc-user-guide/docs/support/tutorials/ml-data.md

 instructions on how to take the fast local storage into use](../../computing/running/creating-job-scripts-puhti.md#local-storage).

-If you are running a multi-node job (see next section), you need to modify the `tar` line so that it is performed on each node separately:
+If you are running a [multi-node job](ml-multi.md), you need to modify the `tar` line so that it is performed on each node separately:

 ```bash
 srun --ntasks=$SLURM_NNODES --ntasks-per-node=1 \
     tar xf /scratch/<your-project>/your-dataset.tar -C $LOCAL_SCRATCH
 ```

-## Using SquashFS

-If you are running one of our [Singularity-based modules](#singularity), you can package your dataset into a SquashFS image and mount it so it's visible to the code as a normal directory.
-See [our documentation on how to mount datasets with SquashFS](../../computing/containers/run-existing.md#mounting-datasets-with-squashfs) for the details.